ous-mik/recNrecA-supercompaction-image-analysis/README.md

 This repository contains scripts and templates used for image preprocessing and analysis in the publication specified below.

-## Publication [preprint]
+## Publication (preprint)

-Krister Vikedal, Synnøve B. Ræder, Ida Mathilde Riisnæs, Magnar Bjørås, James Booth, Kirsten Skarstad, and Emily helgesen (2024)</br>
+Krister Vikedal, Synnøve B. Ræder, Ida Mathilde Riisnæs, Magnar Bjørås, James Booth, Kirsten Skarstad, and Emily helgesen <br>
-**RecN and RecA orchestrate an ordered DNA supercompaction following ciprofloxacin exposure of Escherichia coli**</br>
+**RecN and RecA orchestrate an ordered DNA supercompaction following ciprofloxacin exposure of Escherichia coli**<br>
-bioRxiv</br>
+bioRxiv (2024)<br>
 doi:

 Please see the Methods and Materials section of the paper for details on preprocessing and analysis.